UK coronavirus vaccine prompts immune response in early test

 Hill said Oxford has partnered with drugmaker AstraZeneca to produce their vaccine globally, and that the company has already committed to making 2 billion doses.

-“Even 2 billion doses may not be enough,” he said, underlining the importance of having multiple shots to combat the coronavirus.
+“Even 2 billion doses may not be enough,” he said, underlining the importance of having multiple shots to combat the coronavirus, given the ongoing surge of infections worldwide.

-“There was a hope that if we had a vaccine quickly enough, we could put out the pandemic,” Hill said, noting the continuing surge of infections globally.
 “I think its going to be very difficult to control this pandemic without a vaccine.”

+Hill said researchers were also considering conducting a “challenge” trial by the end of 2020, an ethically controversial test where participants would be deliberately infected with COVID-19 to determine if the vaccine is effective.

+“This has been done before in 19 different ID to help vaccines and drugs and likely to happen for COVID-19 as well,” he said.

 Numerous countries including Germany, France, the Netherlands, Italy, U.S. and the U.K. have all signed deals to receive hundreds of millions of doses of the vaccine — which has not yet been licensed — with the first deliveries scheduled for the fall.
-British politicians have promised that if the shot proves effective, Britons will be the first to get it.

 Chinese researchers also published a study on their experimental COVID-19 vaccine in the Lancet on Monday, using a similar technique as the Oxford scientists.
 They reported that in their study of about 500 people, an immune response was detected in those who were immunized.
 But they noted that because the participants weren’t exposed to the coronavirus afterwards, it wasn’t possible to tell if they were protected from the disease.